 Each year, millions of Americans take analgesics to relieve pain.
-Most people take painkillers for only a short time but others use pain relievers for a long period, either to treat ongoing pain for a chronic medical condition or for recreational purposes.
-People who take opioid pain medications are at increased risk for hyperalgesia, a condition where analgesics actually create more pain than they relieve.
+Most people take painkillers for only a short time.
+Still, others use pain relievers for an extended period to treat ongoing pain for a chronic medical condition or recreational purposes.
+People who take opioid pain medications are at increased risk for hyperalgesia, a state where analgesics create more pain than they relieve.

 All drugs, including opioids, cause effects.
-Prescription and over-the-counter medications provide mostly therapeutic effects that help people recover from injuries and illnesses.
+Prescription and over-the-counter medications provide primarily therapeutic effects that help people recover from injuries and illnesses.

 What Causes Hyperalgesia?

-Long-term use of opioids, including OxyContin, codeine, heroin, and methadone, increases sensitivity to noxious stimuli.
-In other words, chronic opioid use makes the smallest bump, bruise, headache, or body pain seem much worse.
+Long-term use of opioids, including Fentanyl, Suboxone, heroin, and methadone, increases sensitivity to noxious stimuli.
+In other words, chronic opioid use makes the slightest bump, bruise, headache, or body pain seem much worse.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Call for Detox Options 1-800-423-2482